OfficiallyLukeHemmings/athena.github.io/index.md

 *Please remember that other users may inspect the website using the same guest credentials, as such, please refrain from using any profanities or using offensive language.*

 ---
-*Please note this web application is inteded to be viewed on desktop, and is not currently mobile-friendly.*
+*Please note this web application is intended to be viewed on desktop, and is not currently mobile-friendly.*